syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotClient/Relational-Getting-Started.md

 **Configure routing in WebAPIConfig Class**

-Open the WebAPIConfig.cs file found in **App_Start** folder.
+Open the "WebApiConfig.cs" file found in **App_Start** folder.
 Then routing could be configured as shown in the following code example.

 {% highlight c# %}